dt-code-club/site/srv/2022/meeting_8.md

 ![Create and name your application in Discord's Developer Portal!](/img/2022/create_discord_application.png)

-Next, go down to the "Bot" section, and click "Add Bot" to create the actual Discord bot with its own profile.
+Go down to the "Bot" section,
+and click "Add Bot" to create the actual Discord bot with its own profile.

 ![Add a bot to the application.](/img/2022/add_discord_bot.png)